 All trustees undergo an orientation/refresher day within the first week of being elected.
 The purpose is to brief them on legal obligations under charity and company law, content of the memorandum and articles of association, committee and decision making processes, latest business plan/forecast and planned direction of the charity, and recent financial performance.
 During the induction day they meet key employees and other trustees.
 Trustees are encouraged to attend appropriate external training events where these will facilitate the undertaking of their role.
 TCCA also organises in-house training for all trustees.
-It is further planned to introduce an Away Day that would incorporate additional training, updates on legislation effecting trustees and implantation of any additional changes that would ensure trustees remain compliant to any changes in legislation.
+It is further planned to create a trustee newsletter with updates on legislation effecting trustees and implantation of any additional changes that would ensure trustees remain compliant to any changes in legislation.